Jiaxin2018/scripts_of_bioinformatics/README.md

 # scripts_of_bioinformatics
-Python and Perl scripts of Bioinformatics
+Cloud storage of Bioinformatics scripts